holoviz-topics/EarthSim/doc/user_guide/index.rst

 Making and using triangular meshes:

-* `Specifying meshes with Filigree <Specifying_Meshes.html>`_:
+* `Generating meshes with XMSMesh <Generating_Meshes.html>`_:
-  Using draw tools to generate inputs to the Filigree mesh generator.
+  Using draw tools to generate inputs to the XMSMesh mesh generator.

 * `Visualizing meshes <Visualizing_Meshes.html>`_:
   Demonstrates how to load large static and time-varying trimesh data